roycornelissen/SignalR.NServiceBus/README.md

           <MessageForwardingInCaseOfFaultConfig ErrorQueue="error" />
         </configuration>

-To run the backplane itself, just start this project (it uses the NServiceBus generic host).
+To run the backplane itself, just start the SignalR.NServiceBus.BackplaneService project (it uses the NServiceBus generic host).

 Author
 ======